Forex.com: Lawsuits and legal disputes

 In 2013, Gain Capital was sued by UK investors who alleged it enabled trading for Cameron Farley Ltd., an unlicensed broker operating a Ponzi scheme.
 Between 2004 and 2008, Cameron Farley, founded by Stephen Farley, lost over £10 million via Forex.com, while total client losses exceeded £18 million.
-Plaintiffs claimed the company failed to perform due diligence and indirectly facilitated fraud by allowing thousands of individuals to trade through an unlicensed intermediary.
+Plaintiffs claimed the company failed to perform due diligence and indirectly facilitated the fraud by allowing thousands of individuals to trade through an unlicensed intermediary.

 In July 2020, a Chinese trader Jun Zhang sued Gain Capital after losing $143,032 while trading at Forex.com.
-Zhang blamed the negative pricing of WTI futures and Gain's system that halted 22 minutes before the closing of U.S. crude oil trading on 20 April 2020.
+Zhang attributed the loss to the negative pricing of WTI futures and to Gain's system, which halted 22 minutes before the close of U.S. crude oil trading on 20 April 2020.
 On 21 April 2020, the platform showed US_OIL at $0.01.

-Since 2021, GAIN Capital has been engaged in continuing litigation with Canadian broker OANDA, which accuses Forex.com of infringing patents related to price quoting and trade execution.
-The dispute involves U.S. patents 7,146,336 and 8,392,311, with proceedings extending into 2025.
-The partnership with Capitalise.ai was further expanded in May 2025, when Forex.com opened access to this platform to its clients in the EU and UK.
+In 2021, Canadian broker OANDA filed an amended patent infringement complaint against GAIN Capital, accusing Forex.com of infringing patents related to price quoting and trade execution.
+In February 2024, a U.S. federal court dismissed OANDA's patent claims against StoneX in a separate case, finding the asserted patents were not "sufficiently inventive" to proceed.
+The New Jersey lawsuit continued in 2025, but OANDA and GAIN Capital settled it in February 2026.
+All claims and counterclaims were dismissed with prejudice, with each party bearing its own legal costs.

-Security and ethical incidents
+Security and insider trading incidents

-In April 2020, the Japanese unit of Forex.com suffered a data breach, client personal data were exposed by an unauthorized third party.
+In April 2020, the Japanese unit of Forex.com suffered a data breach in which client personal data was exposed to an unauthorized third party.

-In 2020, following the acquisition by StoneX Group, Joseph Conlan, a former GAIN executive, profited from non-public information about the deal.
-He later settled with the SEC, paying $159,389.
+In 2020, after the acquisition by StoneX Group, Joseph Conlan, a former GAIN Capital executive, profited from insider information about the deal.
+In 2023, he settled charges with the U.S. SEC, agreeing to pay $159,389 in disgorgement and penalties.